-- Website hosting (high speed, professional, backed up etc) are £360 per year (or just under one wedding on the example above)
+- Website hosting (high speed, professional, backed up etc) is £360 per year (or just under one wedding on the example above)

 So you think about it. £400 for two wedding photographers.
-Do the numbers add up or is this couple running a sideline business and cutting more corners than a circle?
+Do the numbers add up or are this couple running a sideline business and cutting more corners than a circle?
 Are they insured?
 Do they have backup cameras?
 Do they have backup IT?
-Do they have multiple off-site backup storage for your wedding photographs going back every year they have been in business?
+Do they have multiple off-site backup storages for your wedding photographs going back every year they have been in business?